daudix/daudix.one/content/blog/2024-12-14-my-blog-workflow/index.md

 ![Mastodon post compose box with the template above in it, but placeholders are replaced with actual title, description, and URL](mastodon-compose.png)

-How do I get the title and description?
+From where do I get the title and description?
 No, not from the Markdown file, I extract it using "Inspect Element" from the card on blog posts list.
 Why?
-Because Zola actually converts some characters to their proper variants, like three dots to an ellipsis, single quote to apostrophe, and such.
-I could automate it and save lots of time in the long run, but I don't want to spend my time writing the automation.
+Because Zola actually converts some characters to their proper variants, like three dots to an ellipsis, single quote to apostrophe, and so on.
+I could automate it and save a lot of time in the long run, but I don't want to spend my time writing the automation.

 ![Inspect element sidebar with post title, description, and downscaled banner URL being highlighted](inspect-post.png)